preactjs/preact-www/content/en/tutorial/01-vdom.md

 _two_ types of Virtual DOM elements.
 The other type is a Component, which is a Virtual DOM element where the type is a function instead of a string like `p`.

-Components are the building block of Virtual DOM applications.
+Components are the building blocks of Virtual DOM applications.
 For now, we'll create a very simple component by moving our JSX into a function, which will be rendered for us so we don't need to write that last `render()` line anymore: